UMAprotocol/UMIPs/UMIPs/umip-23.md

 3) Find the object in the response array that corresponds to timestamp equal to time the synthetic token expired
 4) The value at the key “tvlUSD” is the TVL in USD that we want
-5) Repeat steps 1 through 4 in the TVL_AAVE implementation with “uniiswap” in place of “sushiswap” in the GET request
+5) Repeat steps 1 through 4 in the TVL_AAVE implementation with “uniswap” in place of “sushiswap” in the GET request
  6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier

 ## Backup Calculation of TVL_ALL

-In the case that the the value from defipulse for TVL_ALL at expiration is incorrect we should follow the backup procedure below.
+In the case that the the value from DeFi Pulse for TVL_ALL at expiration is incorrect we should follow the backup procedure below.

-1) Gather all TVL_ALL values from timestamps coresponding to the day the sythetic token expires
+1) Gather all TVL_ALL values from timestamps corresponding to the day the synthetic token expires
 2) Have a vote to determine which values are contentious
 3) Remove contentious values
 4) Average the remaining values to get the settlement value